The world’s most trusted guide to problems in English

 - Don’t say it: 130 common mistakes

 - 163 x 233 x 37mm | 1,014g

 - Oxford, United Kingdom

 Practical English Usage has 72 reviews and 1,166 ratings.
 The rating from Goodreads is 4.3 stars.

-Practical English Usage is a very practical book for students and teachers; it is something like a dictionary or lexicon of phrases.
+Practical English Usage is a resource book for students and teachers; it is something like a dictionary or lexicon of phrases.
 English is confusing to foreign learners.
-Michael Swan helps learners understand language problems that are difficult to describe, for example, how do you explain the difference between must and have to.
+Michael Swan helps learners understand language problems that are difficult to describe; for example, how do you explain the difference between must and have to.
 As an English teacher, I found this book useful and reliable.
 When a student comes to me with a question that I do not know the answer to, I refer to Practical English Usage for a precise answer.

 Being a standard textbook for Certificate in English Language Teaching to Adults (CELTA), Practical English Usage should be on the must-have list of any serious student.